amazeyourself/tamil-local-iptv/README.md

 Download the playlist using the same link and open it on any player that can play live streams.

-(Contains MPDs and RTMP links, not all players can play them)
+(Contains RTMP links, not all players can play them)